Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What is a shift differential?

-A shift differential is extra pay given to employees for working long shifts or less desirable hours, such as nights, weekends or holidays.
+A shift differential is extra pay given to employees for working less desirable hours, such as nights, weekends or holidays.
 It’s meant to encourage workers to accept these shifts by offering a small increase in their hourly rate.

-A shift differential differs from overtime pay, which is federally required for nonexempt employees who work more than 40 hours a week.
+A shift differential differs from overtime pay, which is federally required for nonexempt employees who work more than 40 hours in a week.
 Overtime is calculated as time-and-a-half — 1.5 times the employee’s regular hourly rate.
-For example, someone earning $20 per hour would get $30 per hour for overtime hours.
+For example, someone earning $18 per hour would receive $27 per hour for any overtime hours worked beyond the 40-hour threshold.

 Did you find this content helpful?